igorlousada/notification-system/README.md

 go run main.go email-topic worker
 ```

-After the steps above, send a POST http request to ``localhost:3000/send-notification``.
+After the steps above, send a POST http request to ``localhost:3000/send-notification``, with
+a JSON payload with a user_uuid and a message.
 Check the terminal that the fanout consumer is running.
 Check the terminal that the email worker is running.